-GAS2 is one of GAS genes family, which plays a role in modulating in reversible growth arrest, mitogenesis, cell cycle, apoptosis and cell survival.
-In 1988, Schneider et al[14] and Brancolini et al[15] found that GAS2 protein was highly expressed in 3T3 fibroblasts when serum starvation and was phosphorylated by cysteine proteases during growth arrest.
+GAS2 is a member of the GAS gene family, which plays a role in modulating reversible growth arrest, mitogenesis, cell cycle, apoptosis, and cell survival.
+In 1988, Schneider et al[14] and Brancolini et al[15] found that GAS2 protein was highly expressed in serum-starved 3T3 fibroblasts and was phosphorylated by cysteine proteases during growth arrest.
 Its hyperphosphorylation is specifically relocalized to the appearance of membrane ruffles formed at the edges of the cells during G0-G1 transition[16].
 In the course of apoptosis, the carboxyl-terminal domain of GAS2 polypeptide is phosphorylated by caspase enzymes.
 This proteolytical process is triggered by caspase-3 but not by caspase-2[9,17].
-These aspartic-specific cysteine proteases are the fundamental effectors of the apoptotic program, resulting in the apoptosis by cleaving specific cellular targets or death substrates[18,19].
+These aspartic-specific cysteine proteases are fundamental effectors of the apoptotic program, resulting in apoptosis by cleaving specific cellular targets or death substrates[18,19].
 Removal of the carboxyl terminal domain of GAS2 dramatically performs the potential cell shape changes of the affected cells through reorganizing the microfilaments system in order to response to the growth arrest induced by environmental stimuli such as apoptosis[20].
 As a consequence, some study thought that the processing of GAS2 throughout apoptosis by caspase enzymes could exert some critical effects on cell death.

-The GAS2 gene maps to the human chromosome 11p15.2-p14.3, coding for a protein of 314 amino acids with molecular weight 36 kDa approximately[21].
-It lies in many normal tissues, mostly in the liver, while it is absent in several cancer cell lines such as prostate cancer cells and breast cancer cells (MCF7, HCC1954)[11,12].
-Although recent findings revealed the functional links of GAS2 in cell survival, the mechanisms of GAS2 in HCC remained incompletely defined.
+The GAS2 gene maps to the human chromosome 11p15.2-p14.3, coding for a protein of 314 amino acids with a molecular weight of approximately 36 kDa[21].
+It is expressed in many normal tissues, mostly in the liver, while it is absent in several cancer cell lines such as prostate cancer cells and breast cancer cells (MCF7, HCC1954)[11,12].
+Although recent findings have revealed the functional links of GAS2 in cell survival, the mechanisms of GAS2 in HCC remain incompletely defined.

-In our study, we found that GAS2 protein expressed in most normal liver tissue and liver cell line, while it was depleted in some HCC cell lines, for example, Huh7, PLC5 and Sk-hep1.
-In order to better define the effect of GAS2 in HCC development, we examined the functional consequences of GAS2 overexpression in a null-GAS2 expressing HCC cell line, SK-hep1 which carries wild-type functional p53.
+In our study, we found that GAS2 protein was expressed in most normal liver tissues and liver cell lines, while it was depleted in some HCC cell lines, for example, Huh7, PLC5 and Sk-hep1.
+In order to better define the effect of GAS2 in HCC development, we examined the functional consequences of GAS2 overexpression in a null-GAS2 expressing HCC cell line, SK-hep1, which carries wild-type functional p53.
 Although the lack of GAS2 and the presence of p53 were also found in the PLC5 and Huh7 cells, p53 mutation was reported in these two cell lines.
 PLC5 displayed Arg249Ser mutations in p53[22-24], while Tyr220Cys mutation of p53 was observed in Huh7[25-28].
-Our subsequent functional analyses, by the way of overexpression and knockdown approaches, illustrated that GAS2 inhibited the proliferation of HCC cells with wild-type functional p53.
+Our subsequent functional analyses, by way of overexpression and knockdown approaches, illustrated that GAS2 inhibited the proliferation of HCC cells with wild-type functional p53.
 Furthermore, FACS analysis revealed overexpression of GAS2 induced more cell arrest in the G0/G1 phase and less cell population in the S phase, particularly the elevation of subG1, which may be primarily related to apoptosis.